gendx/ridemap/README.md

 [![Test Status](https://github.com/gendx/ridemap/workflows/Tests/badge.svg)](https://github.com/gendx/ridemap/actions/workflows/tests.yml)

 This program allows you to visualize GPS tracks on an interactive map of the world.
-GPS tracks can be loaded from local GPX files, or fetched via the Strava API.
+GPS tracks can be loaded from local GPX or GeoJSON files, or fetched via the Strava API.
 It is written in [Rust](https://www.rust-lang.org/).

 ## Usage